 Hand repair refers to hand surgery, a broad term that covers many different types of procedures.
-Plastic surgeons who perform hand surgery seek to restore hand and finger function, but they also try to make the hand look as normal as possible.
+Plastic and orthopaedic surgeons who perform hand surgery seek to restore hand and finger function, but they also try to make the hand look as normal as possible.

 Different types of hand repair surgeries